A simple format fits my personality

 The link between my Zen-Journal and a life of depth

-In my experience we tend to live on autopilot most of the time.
+My Zen-Journal, currently a LEUCHTTURM1917 notebook, helps me live a life with more intention, less clutter, and more depth.
 It’s a mode of living whereby we relinquish our intention to live with purpose and just let life unfold, reacting to whatever arises as it comes.

 While just about everything in life is, indeed, out of our control, we have total control over how we respond…and therein lies the depth.